zeiss-digital-innovation/SynchronizeFX/demos/sliderdemo/readme.md

 	}

-Thats all.
+That's all.
 To view our example in action we need to first start our server.
 After that we can start two or more clients that are all connected to our server.
 When we change the slider of one of the clients, all other clients are synchronized automatically.